-1. EXECUTIVE SUMMARY
+1. Executive Summary

-This Financial Condition Report has been prepared in accordance with the Insurance (Public Disclosure) Rules as promulgated by the Bermuda Monetary Authority.
-It outlines the financial condition of Resolution Re Ltd. ("Resolution Re" or the "Company"), including information about its corporate governance, risk profile, solvency valuation and capital management for the reporting period January 1 to December 31, 2021.
+This Financial Condition Report has been prepared in accordance with the Insurance (Public Disclosure) Rules as promulgated by the Bermuda Monetary Authority ("BMA") under the Bermuda Insurance Act 1978 (the "Act").
+This report outlines the financial condition of Resolution Re Ltd. ("Resolution Re" or the "Company"), including information about its corporate governance, risk profile, solvency valuation and capital management for the reporting period January 1 to December 31, 2022.